ndweir/MN-CSTA-apCS-agent/README.md

 ## 📝 License

-This project is licensed under the MIT License -- that means it's open source and the nobody can make me say otherwise
+This project is licensed under the MIT License -- that means it's open source and the nobody can change that

 ## 🙏 Acknowledgments